-The following recipes will help you to prepare milk-free meals for your child.
-Some of the recipes in this guide contain specialist formulas Althéra or Alfamino in everyday family foods, such as white sauce used for pasta and fish.
-Incorporating your milk-free formula into recipes will help improve the intake of calcium and calories which can be lacking in a diet which contains no cows' milk.
+The following recipes will help you to prepare meals suitable for children with cow's milk allergy.
+Some of the recipes in this guide contain specialist formulas Althéra® or Alfamino® in everyday family foods, such as white sauce used for pasta and fish.
+Incorporating your specialist formula into recipes will help improve the intake of calcium and calories which can be lacking in a diet which contains no cows' milk.